haligonda/haligonda.github.io/_posts/2021-5-03-Inadequate-Equilibria.md

 "If you never fail, you're only trying things that are too easy and playing far below your level."

 In the book [Superforecasting](https://www.amazon.com/Superforecasting-Science-Prediction-Philip-Tetlock/dp/0804136718) the strongest predictor of success, 3x more influence than intelligence, was the belief that you could improve and do better than the experts.

+If you liked this review consider reading [this review by Slate Star Codex](https://slatestarcodex.com/2017/11/30/book-review-inadequate-equilibria/) that is far superior!

 *Thanks to [David Rein](https://twitter.com/idavidrein?lang=en) and [Miles Turpin](https://twitter.com/milesaturpin) for reading a draft of this piece and providing useful edits and discussion!
 All errors and confusions that remain are mine and mine alone.*